 For aged care homes

-Lodge the Permanent Residential Aged Care - Request for A Combined Assets and Income Assessment (SA457) form with DVA or DHS.
+Lodge the Permanent Residential Aged Care - Request for A Combined Assets and Income Assessment (SA457) form with DVA or Services Australia.

 Watch how Gordon accesses aged care services as a veteran.

 GORDON: I'm Gordon Winston and I'm 89, and I was born in South Australia at Port Pirie.
 Moved from there when I was 7 to Adelaide, lived there until I joined the services in 1944.